Yoshi2003/ProxyAuthRequired/AWS_README.md

 - Set Viewer Protocol Policy to redirect HTTP to HTTPS.
 - Configured the origin to point to the Nginx server on the EC2 instance.

-### Route 53 Setup:

-- Created CNAME records to point `www.proxyauthrequired.com` to the CloudFront distribution.
-- Configured an S3 bucket to redirect the root domain `proxyauthrequired.com` to `www.proxyauthrequired.com`.

 ### Nginx Reverse Proxy Configuration: